In writing Mistress of the Sun and the Josephine B. Trilogy, I forged fiction from fact. It's in the research that the story begins to emerge.

 Books and other resources

 I read broadly: biographies, but mostly journals and memoirs, which I love.
 The Internet has made it possible to find relatively obscure out-of-print books from used bookstores all over the world.
-(I mainly use Abe Books, Book Finder, and Tricolor Books.)
+(I use Abe Books.)

 Too, a number of texts are available on-line.
 I also make extensive use of the inter-library loan system and university libraries.
 I consult with historians, and again, the Internet has greatly facilitated access to experts.
 A great deal can be learned from interest groups, as well.

 I've learned to be methodical in keeping track of information.
 Each book and URL is assigned a number and listed on a master bibliography.
+(Here's the Napoleonic bibliography, for example.)
 I record details of clothing, customs, food and so forth on individual fact sheets.
 For each reference, I note the book and page number so that I can check a fact when necessary.

 I record events on a massive timeline*, which becomes the backbone of the story.
 For the Josephine B. Trilogy, I recorded what was happening not only to Josephine, but what was happening in the lives of her family members and friends, as well as in her community and beyond.
 At a glance, I'm able to see what happened on any single day.
 The timeline also allows me to see where historians differ and gives me a basis for judging their claims.